 Who Can Help

-While many Information Technology security product and service firms exist to support the Chief Information Officer and his staff, they are less likely to address the needs of the CEO and Board.
+While many IT security product and service firms exist to support the CIO and his staff, they are less likely to address the needs of the CEO and board.
 This may change with time.

 Managed Services and Cloud Providers

-The scale and the pace of the escalation of threat that Small and Medium Businesses (SMBs) face can be the same as for large businesses, but scaling defenses to the same level as large businesses can be out of reach.
-One way of achieving the scale and scope of a large business is through the use of Managed Security Services, which are offered by a range of vendors.
-Managed Security Service Providers (MSSPs) can have the perspective across many customer accounts to see attack patterns more clearly and quickly, allowing them to design a response and defenses.
-Moving systems to the Cloud can also allow SMBs to leverage scaled security resources.
-For example, some Cloud providers will have a large scope of examples of attacks, including data from user reports, instances of email Phishing, monitoring of virtual machines that detect compromised servers rapidly, and in-place event logging for forensics and response.
-There is an emerging class of technologies to allow business data to remain encrypted and in some cases even be processed in the Cloud.
-In choosing among MSSPs and Cloud providers, the company must also balance benefits versus the risks of single points of failure among providers and pay attention to Service Level Agreements (SLAs), jurisdictions, and geographic locations in which data and services will be implemented.
+The scale and the pace of the escalation of threat that small and medium-sized businesses face can be the same as for large businesses, but scaling defenses to the same level as large businesses can be out of reach.
+One way of achieving the scale and scope of a large business is through the use of managed security services, which are offered by a range of vendors.
+Managed security service providers (MSSPs) can have the perspective across many customer accounts to see attack patterns more clearly and quickly, allowing them to design a response and defenses.
+Moving systems to the cloud can also allow SMBs to leverage scaled security resources.
+For example, some cloud providers will have a large scope of examples of attacks, including data from user reports, instances of email Phishing, monitoring of virtual machines that detect compromised servers rapidly, and in-place event logging for forensics and response.
+There is an emerging class of technologies to allow business data to remain encrypted and in some cases even be processed in the cloud.
+In choosing among MSSPs and cloud providers, the company must also balance benefits versus the risks of single points of failure among providers and pay attention to service level agreements (SLAs), jurisdictions and geographic locations in which data and services will be implemented.